campus-experts/spring-2017/communities/sussex-hackers/community-assessment.md

 - Is there water or snacks available nearby?

 ### Communication
-- How does your community get in touch with one another?
-- Is there an email group, a GitHub organization, a Twitter account, a Facebook group, a chat room or channel?
-- Could your organization benefit from one or more of those, or another way of communicating?
+Facebook and Whatsapp chat.
+I would like to see Slack become a bigger medium for communication as it fosters greater communication, whislt being self contained via threads and sub-groups.

 ### Culture
+Currently the community is inward facing.
+It has been described as Cliqué-y and uninviting.
 - How welcoming is your community to new people and new ideas?
+The group at present in unflexable and this needs work.
+Available space however is extremely flexable, on campus.
 - What happens if there is a disagreement?- How flexible is the space for different types of presentations and meetings?

 - Are there any policies or procedures in place, and are they documented?
+No
 - How will you personally handle it?
+Unsure.